xinzhen-lab/OC-prediction/README.md

 [1] Q He, X Li, DWN Kim, X Jia, X Gu, X Zhen, L Zhou: Feasibility study of a multi-criteria decision-making based hierarchical model for multi-modality feature and multi-classifier fusion: Applications in medical prognosis prediction.
 Information Fusion 2020, 55:207-219.(https://doi.org/10.1016/j.inffus.2019.09.001)

 # Note
 Missing values please leave blank.
-This model is tolerant of missing values.
+This tool is tolerant of missing values.
 Note that more accurate predictions might be expected only when sufficient lab test items are provided.

+# Pretrained model
+The pretrained model is stored in 'MCDM.model' that was trained on patients' lab tests from TJH in China.

 # Screenshot
 ![image](https://user-images.githubusercontent.com/131331281/233329985-1f32a9ab-242a-4ca2-b1aa-f02d3cff00a2.png)